Iron Deficiency Anemia

 Exams and Tests

-- Any medicines that you are taking.
+- Any medicines that you take.

 - Your eating habits.